bluestrike2/nsdcf.org/content/alumni/join/index.md

 ### Become a Member Today

 Don't miss your chance to become a NAFA member and enjoy all of the benefits of membership as you help us connect past and present generations of Norwin alumni, students, and friends.

+Join online today, or if you'd prefer to pay by check, print out the membership form below.